The Best Towel Warmers Under 100 (2026)

 | Size | 5-Bars |

-The five-bar layout gives you enough rail space for a couple of bath towels plus a hand towel, and because the bars stay warm continuously, it works as a drying rack as much as a warmer, which helps in a humid bathroom where towels never quite dry.
+The five-bar layout gives you enough rail space for a couple of bath towels plus a hand towel, and because the bars stay warm, it works as a drying rack as much as a warmer, which helps in a humid bathroom where towels stay damp.
 The trade-offs are price and speed.
-At $148.99 it's the most expensive way here to warm a single towel, and like all bar-style warmers it heats more gently than a bucket that wraps the towel in heat.
-If your priority is the fastest, cheapest warm towel rather than an all-day drying rack, one of the bucket picks below will serve you better.
-But for the best mix of convenience, capacity, and no-installation flexibility, the Sawlece is the one we'd point most people to.
+At $148.99 it's the most expensive way here to warm a single towel, and like the other bar-style warmers it heats more gently than a bucket that wraps the towel in heat.
+If you want the fastest, cheapest warm towel rather than an all-day drying rack, one of the bucket picks below will serve you better.
+For the best mix of convenience, capacity, and no-installation flexibility, the Sawlece is the one we'd point you to.

 What we like